Deep-MI/olf-bulb-segmentation/README.md

 ```

 **Sample Case**
-To test the pipeline we provided a sample scan ([link](https://nextcloud.dzne.de/index.php/s/QaYpocJn9HFN7jp)).
+To test the pipeline, we provided a sample scan ([link](https://nextcloud.dzne.de/index.php/s/QaYpocJn9HFN7jp)).
 Download then scan and from the cloned directory run:
 ```
 python3 run_pipeline.py -in path/to/sample/T2_sample.nii.gz -out /directory/to/save/output -sid sample
 ```